In this article, I will discuss some tips on building a house cheaply in Kenya.

-This step will help reduce the cost of buying land and the hassle of getting a title for the land you had bought.
+This step will help reduce the cost of buying land and the hassle of getting a title for the land you purchased.

 You will save a lot when you buy land ready for construction.
-Such land has already been surveyed and cleared of all previous structures they may have built on it.
+Such land has already been surveyed and cleared of all previous structures they may have built.

 2. Choose a more straightforward Plan.